aeternity/documentation-hub/docs/getting-started/advance-to-do-aepp/README.md

 You can now create a own awesome **Æpp**.

 The æternity team will keep this tutorial updated.
-If you encounter any problems please contract us through the [æternity dev Forum category](https://forum.aeternity.com/c/development).
+If you encounter any problems please check out the <a href="https://www.youtube.com/watch?v=rAbEtgLSNCo&list=PLVz98HTQCJzRmy8naIh49mAW306kGyGXA&index=9" target="_blank">video tutorial</a> on YouTube or contact us through the <a href="https://forum.aeternity.com/c/development" target="_blank">æternity dev Forum category</a>.